purvabandgar/IndiaRunsAI/README.md

 ## Ranking Pipeline

-The ranking system evaluates candidates using:
+The ranking algorithm evaluates each candidate using:

 * JD Fit Score
 * Skill Match Score
 * Experience Score
-* Career Score
+* Career History Score
 * Behavioral Score

-Each score contributes to a weighted final ranking score.
+The weighted scores are combined to produce the final ranking score.

 ---

 ## Technologies Used

 * Python
-* Pandas
+* Sentence Transformers
 * NumPy
-* Sentence Transformers
+* Pandas
 * Scikit-learn

 ---

 ## Runtime Optimization

-A semantic similarity module using **BAAI/bge-small-en-v1.5** was implemented.
+The project includes a semantic similarity module using **BAAI/bge-small-en-v1.5**.

-For full dataset execution (~100K candidates), semantic scoring was disabled in the final ranking pipeline to reduce runtime while maintaining efficient multi-factor candidate ranking.
+To optimize execution time for approximately 100,000 candidate profiles, semantic scoring is implemented but disabled during the final ranking process.
+This significantly reduces runtime while maintaining efficient multi-factor candidate ranking.

 ---